ChristianSi/lytspel/README.md

 You normally don't need to to this, as the `phonetic-dict.txt` file is distributed as part of this package.
-But if you want to recreate it from scratch, you can use the `dictbuilder` to do so.
+But if you want to recreate it from scratch, you can use the `dictbuilder` program to do so.
 Prior to doing this, you need to download several knowledge sources:

   * Download SCOWL and VarCon from [SCOWL And Friends](http://wordlist.aspell.net/) -- version 2014.08.11 was used to